 I happen to reside in what is known as the “Show Me” state.
 When I first heard that slogan, I didn’t get it.
-Show me, what?
-After a little research, I later found that the slogan was derived from Willard Duncan Vandiver, a Missouri Congressman, during a speech he gave in 1899.
+Show me what?
+After a little research, I later found out the slogan was derived from Willard Duncan Vandiver, a Missouri Congressman, during a speech he gave in 1899.
 He said, “I come from a state that raises corn and cotton and cockleburs and Democrats, and frothy eloquence neither convinces nor satisfies me.
 I am from Missouri.
 You have got to show me” (Source).

 In other words, Missourians are not gullible.
 Don’t just tell us.
 If you want us to believe, you need to show us the truth through facts and evidence.

 It’s funny.
 My state’s slogan reminds me of one of the most basic directives in writing: Show, don’t tell!
 I’m certain you’ve heard that phrase before, so today I want to dive in and explore how to do that by using descriptive details in your writing.

 Here’s a quote that I really love, because it sums up the difference between boring writing and really good writing:

 A couple of years ago, we wrote an article about the importance of sensory language.
 Sensory language is just what it sounds like – it’s the language of our five senses.
 When you use sensory language, you describe what you saw, felt, heard, tasted, and smelled.
 You don’t write, “I was sad when my girlfriend left me.”
 You write, “When she told me she was leaving, she smiled as she whispered the words, ‘I’m leaving you.’
 My throat clamped tight.
 I blinked hard, so I wouldn’t cry, but one hot tear fell and salted my upper lip.”

 In this passage, you find four of the five senses: She told me–hearing; throat clamped tight and hot tear–feeling; she smiled–sight; she whispered–hearing; salted my upper lip–taste.
 The only sense not included is the sense of smell.